 With real ice cream filling my plastic helmet-cup, I knew PNC Park ice cream would demolish most soft serve offerings.
 Every scoop surprised with refreshing vanilla or sweet chunks of cookie dough.
 If PNC Park ice cream was a Pittsburgh Pirates player, he’d hit you forty home runs with a league leading batting average.

 New York’s second-best team comes first in ice cream presentation.
 Not only does their ridged New York Mets helmet hold soft serve with confidence, it also puts it on display.
 Blue and orange sprinkles topped my vanilla and chocolate swirl for the necessary crunch.
 The ice cream itself tastes as if it came straight from your childhood ice cream truck.

 Back home, the cold, fall evening didn’t ruin the smooth and rich ice cream at the Rogers Centre.
 A perfect vanilla flavour and creamy texture told me the Toronto Blue Jays know top notch soft serve ice cream.

 Though the Blue Jays don’t know how to manage food inventory.
 By the fifth inning, the food stand ran out of vanilla and chocolate swirl.
 Although not ideal, I still left amazed by their simple, yet tasty ice cream.

 The New York Yankees spent all their effort and money on building a competitive baseball team rather finding good ice cream.
 Grainy, bland ice cream tastes closer to eating cold, vanilla oatmeal.
 The chocolate section of the swirl lacked any flavour, like eating brown ice from a cup.
-I ate the rest of the ice cream to empty the helmet.
+I ate the rest of the ice cream to empty the helmet for my souvenir collection.